It’s not 2020 yet, but you know there’s probably things you can do right now.

 This is a landing page for tasks you can do in this “off” year, between the mid-terms and the next presidential election.

 We’ll add links to this page as other relevant posts go live on OTYCD.
 Please check back often to catch newly posted material.

 When 2019 is over, this page will disappear from the blog header.

-Third, a task that will remain true up until the deadlines hit in 2020: Help register people to vote.
+First, a task that will remain true up until the deadlines hit in 2020: Help register people to vote.

 We’ve seen that Republicans view voters as a threat.
 If they can curtail, restrict, frustrate, or shut down voter registration drives, they will.

 You have several options for helping people register to vote: